This easy and nutritious Frittata (oven-finished omelet) has saved this Mama on more hungry (hangry) mornings than I care to count.

 - 1/2 – 3/4 cup chopped ham, bacon, or sausage, optional

-2. Let saute until the onions are translucent, the spinach is wilted, and the overall amount of veggies reduced due to moisture loss.
-Add meat at end.
+2. Let sauté until the onions are translucent (but not fully caramelized), the spinach is wilted, and the overall amount of veggies reduced due to moisture loss.

-3. Finally, pour your egg mixture over the hot sauted veggies/meats to produce the perfect frittata.
-Video below.
+3. Finally, pour your egg mixture over the hot sautéed veggies/meats and greens to produce the perfect frittata.

 “There is no occasion when meals should become totally unimportant.
 Meals can be very small indeed, very inexpensive, short times taken in the midst of a big push of work, but they should be always more than just food.”